 Post-fire inspections and overhaul

 Participation in a variety of training programs to maintain or upgrade the latest firefighting methods and technology

 Firefighters encounter many challenges in fighting fires such as identifying the source of the fire, using appropriate suppression techniques and search and rescue of victims.

 Firefighting is very physically demanding work and involves hauling heavy equipment, ascending and descending on ground extension ladders and fire escapes, working in extreme heat and smoke and working in confined spaces with limited vision.

 Firefighting is also very mentally demanding and requires constant and ever-expanding knowledge for department personnel.
 Experience with West Kelowna Fire Rescue ranges from the newest recruit to firefighters with over 30 years of service.

 Paid On-Call Firefighter Recruitment

-West Kelowna Fire Rescue's Paid On-Call hiring competitions are run annually based on department requirements and will be announced by the fire department.
+West Kelowna Fire Rescue's Paid On-Call hiring competitions are run as needed based on department requirements.
 Applications will not be accepted on an ongoing basis and will not be kept on record.
 Applicants must meet all of the required qualifications in order to be considered for the Paid On-Call recruit training program.
 You must be a resident of the West Kelowna Fire Protection area at the time of application.

 Successful applicants will need to successfully complete a physical fitness test, an interview process and personal reference checks including a Criminal Records Check prior to assignment into a training class.